Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

 ### Snowpark DataFrame API

 In this step we're starting to really use the Snowpark DataFrame API for data transformations.
 The Snowpark API provides the same functionality as the [Spark SQL API](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/index.html).
 To begin with you need to create a Snowpark session object.
 Like in PySpark, this can be accomplished with the `Session.builder.configs().create()` methods.
-But within a Snowflake Notebook this is simplified and can be accomplished simply with `session = get_active_session()`.
+But within a Snowflake Notebook this is simplified and can be accomplished with just `session = get_active_session()`.

 One you have a Snowpark session you can begin working with data.
 In this Notebook we're using DataFrames to join the data from different tables into an `order_detail` DataFrame using the `join()` API.